 Our surroundings change – no more open fields.
 Our neighbours leave for other towns.
 Meeting new people.
 Going off to school.
 Starting a family.

-We created a History page here on our community FOCUS site, a wonderful opportunity for everyone to share Aurora stories of yesterday about Aurora (Aurora stories).
+We created a documenting Aurora page here on our community FOCUS site, a wonderful opportunity for everyone to share Aurora stories of yesterday about Aurora (Aurora stories).
 As time progresses, yesterday becomes a day further in the past.
 Our stories of yesterday have value that grows with time.

 “The worst part of holding the memories is not the pain.
 It’s the loneliness of it.
 Memories need to be shared.” – Lois Lowry, The Giver